ileckfi/eXpansionPluginPack.github.io/docs/dev/services/ui/grid.md

 Parameters:
 1. the key in the associative array, or in case of a object collection the name of the getter method to call.
 2. the translation id of the title of the column.
-3. the width coefficiency.
+3. the width coefficient.
 Using this & total width the builder will arrange the width of each column.

 ```php
 <?php